Last Updated on August 6, 2022 by Max

-Although attempts to identify dominant genes in charge for the development of prostate cancer have failed, there is strong evidence of the familial manifestation of the disease in some men.
+Although attempts to identify dominant genes in charge of the development of prostate cancer have failed, there is strong evidence of the familial manifestation of the disease in some men.
 The risk of the disease in first-degree relatives is about twice that in the general population, rising to fourfold and more if the case is diagnosed under age 60.
 Probably earlier prostate cancer is more likely to be provoked by inherited factors.
 Higher risks have been found in people with two or more affected relatives.

 The older man gets, the more chances he has to develop prostate cancer.
-The disease is rare in men younger 50 but increases steeply afterward: one in about 15 men in their 60s will be diagnosed for prostate cancer.
+The disease is rare in men younger than 50 but increases steeply afterward: one in about 15 men in their 60s will be diagnosed with prostate cancer.
 Probably, this phenomenon may be explained by the accumulation of harmful mutations in the structure of a man’s genome with age.
-It seems that the age of 50 is a turning point in the life of a man; his testosterone level drops rapidly, his prostate enlarges, the urogenital system gets vulnerable to all kinds of invaders and stresses, and finally, the risk of getting prostate cancer increases tremendously.
+It seems that the age of 50 is a turning point in a man’s life; his testosterone level drops rapidly, his prostate enlarges, the urogenital system gets vulnerable to all kinds of invaders and stresses, and finally, the risk of getting prostate cancer increases tremendously.

-To summerise, the listed above data supports the idea of a robust association of prostate cancer to the genetic component.
-Moreover, it has been reported about 50 sites in the human genome so far, linked to prostate cancer sensitivity that may increase disease risk.
-Nevertheless, the defense mechanisms of our body prevent malignant degeneration until a sufficient amount of DNA damage accumulates in the prostate cells.
+To summarise, the data above support the idea of a robust association between prostate cancer and the genetic component.
+Moreover, about 50 sites in the human genome have been reported so far, linked to prostate cancer sensitivity that may increase disease risk.
+Nevertheless, our body’s defense mechanisms prevent malignant degeneration until a sufficient amount of DNA damage accumulates in the prostate cells.
 This process lasts for decades and reaches a dangerous point by the age of 55-60.

-So, now it is getting clear, that any factor that can trigger the accumulation of the DNA mutations in the prostate cells, is a risk factor.
-When we evaluate any potential risk factor for the development of prostate cancer, no matter is it food, alcohol drinking, cigarette smoking, sexually transmitted diseases, prostatitis, lifestyle, etc. we should first test its carcinogenic/mutagenic potential for the prostate cells.
+So, now it is clear that any factor that can trigger the accumulation of the DNA mutations in the prostate cells is a risk factor.
+When we evaluate any potential risk factor for the development of prostate cancer, no matter is it food, alcohol drinking, cigarette smoking, sexually transmitted diseases, prostatitis, lifestyle, etc., we should first test its carcinogenic/mutagenic potential for the prostate cells.